beingnoble03/vibe-semicolon/README.md

  • Friends-only section- where students can look for friends sharing common interests, and not just dating partners.

  Deployed on Heroku

+ Due to shortage of time we were not able to implement Postgresql.